-- 1. The IRP would not be applicable to SO & AC activities, as the IRP is currently described in Bylaws. - 2.
-While the IRP could be made applicable by amending bylaws significantly, - 3. the IRP should not be made applicable to SO & AC activities , because it is complex and expensive, and there are easier alternative ways to challenge an AC or SO action or inaction - 1.
+- The IRP would not be applicable to SO & AC activities, as the IRP is currently described in Bylaws.
+Image: Comparison of the image of t - 2.
+While the IRP could be made applicable by amending bylaws significantly, 2 - the IRP should not be made applicable to SO & AC activities , because it is complex and Pexpensive, and there are easier alternative ways to challenge an AC or SO action or inaction - 1.
 The IRP would not be applicable to SO/AC activities, as is currently described in Bylaws .